 Aah fuck it.
 Time’s up.
 A replay is certain.
 And then it comes.

 A big lump up the pitch is helped on towards the box, but a Cheltenham defender heads away.
 He only finds Bailey about 35 yards out and the wily old midfielder instantly pops a ball forwards to Deacon in space on the right, about 25 yards out.
 He gets it under and dances forwards.
 The defenders don’t come to meet him for some reason and he skips forward a bit more, into the box.
 Fucking hell son, stop pissing about and just hit the fucking target!!

-Finally realising that now, in the last of 6 added minutes, probably wouldn't be a bad time to have a crack, Roarie sticks his right boot through the ball and sends a skidding low shot across goal, under the desperate outsretched hand of the keeper and inside the far post.
-Oddly enough, it's also at this point that Gander Green Lane loses it's collective shit and goes fucking barmy.
-Or for the younger readers amongst you it's 'proper scenes'.
+Finally realising that now, in the last seconds of 6 added minutes, probably wouldn’t be a bad time to have a crack, on goal, Roarie sticks his right boot through the ball and sends a skidding low shot across goal, under the desperate outstretched hand of the keeper and inside the far post.
+Oddly enough, it’s also at this point that Gander Green Lane loses it’s collective shit and goes fucking barmy.
+Or for the younger readers amongst you, ‘proper scenes’.

 Grown adults throw themselves at people they may or may not know in sheer delight as Deacon wheels away around the back of the goal and along the Securicor terrace to disappear under a pile of delirious team mates on the far side.
 None of us on the Shoebox really see this of course as we’re all leaping about like fucking lunatics.
 With composure barely regained and chests heaving as heart rates drop back below 400bpm and chests heave with lungs drawing in desperately needed oxygen, we all check times.
 Christ alive that was late.
 Really really late.
 As in the last of six minutes of added time late.
 Almost ‘Thameslink from Borehamwood’ late in fact.

 |“Doris!
 That bloody Doswell’s on the telly again!”|